-The options considered by the Commission are worrying because they target nondominant companies holding power in a market without this concept being defined or in related markets without any abuse, such as oligopolistic market structures which are neither new nor objectionable per se; and do not clearly define the target market as digital or non-digital, or European or global.
-Potentially, any economic actor in a nonabusive dominant position could be within the scope of this tool, based on the analysis of market structures.
-Its intrusive nature, based on an analysis which requires that many complex interactions are taken into account, is likely to call into question the building of real industrial strategies.
+The options considered by the Commission are worrying because they target non-dominant companies holding power in a market without this concept being defined or in related markets without any abuse, such as oligopolistic market structures which are neither new nor objectionable per se; and do not clearly define the target market as digital or non-digital, or European or global.
+Potentially, any economic actor in a non-abusive dominant position could be within the scope of this tool, based on the analysis of market structures.
+Its intrusive nature, based on an analysis which requires that many complex interactions are taken into account, is likely to call into question the building of real industrial strategies.209 manufacturers, etc. Of course, none of them provide core platform services and thus would be exempt from the DMA's obligations.